Glen Hanlon: Coaching career

 On March 24, 2010, Glen Hanlon was announced as a new head coach of the Slovak national ice hockey team.
-He replaced Jan Filc and signed a 4-year contract from April 1, 2010, to the next Winter Olympics in Sochi, Russia, in 2014.
+He replaced Jan Filc and signed a four-year contract from April 1, 2010, to the next Winter Olympics in Sochi, Russia, in 2014.
 Slovakia under his conduct has finished in 12th place on World Championship in Germany 2010.
-This contract ended prematurely on May 18, 2011, after World Championship in Slovakia where he led the Slovak national ice hockey team to the 10th place.
+This contract ended prematurely on May 18, 2011, after the World Championship in Slovakia, where he led the Slovak national ice hockey team to the 10th place.

 From 2011 to May 2013, Hanlon was assistant coach of the Vancouver Giants in the Western Hockey League before returning to coach in Europe.

 In 2013, Glen returned to coach the Belarus national ice hockey team.
 He replaced Andrei Skabelka.
 On May 27, 2014, it was announced that Glen Hanlon signed a two-year contract as new head coach for the Swiss men's national ice hockey team.
 Hanlon and the Swiss Ice Hockey Federation parted company in October 2015.
 The parting came by mutual consent due to family reasons.

 On May 19, 2016, Hanlon was named general manager of Western Hockey League's Vancouver Giants, the organization he had worked for as an assistant coach earlier in his career.
 He left the organization after the 2017–18 season.

 On June 18, 2018, Hanlon was named the coach of the Hungarian team, DVTK Jegesmedvék.

 On May 8, 2020, Hanlon became the head coach of the Krefeld Pinguine in Germany.